 Even though you’ve done your best to fill your about me page with information on who you are and what your story is, it’s likely that your info sounds a little bit like everyone else’s.
 You love coffee, adventures, Netflix, and your kids/husband/dog.
 Sound like you?
 Probably, because this is many photographers’ bios in a nutshell.
 Here are a few ways to make sure that you stand out from the crowd online.

-This is a survival guide that I could use myself right now since I’m roadtripping with my family in the western United States while still working for The Write Lens, clickity-clacking away on my second novel, starting up my own writing blog, and continuing training for my collegiate track team.
-I will certainly have to lower my expectations for all four of those endeavors if I want to enjoy this trip, but I also can’t go MIA for two weeks.
+As I head out on a road trip with tons on my to do list, I will certainly have to lower my expectations for the amount of work I can complete if I want to enjoy this trip.
+But I also can’t go MIA for two weeks.
 This survival guide includes some key tips that I’ll be using throughout my weeks on the road.

 It may seem that filling up that ever-intimidating blank, new web page with words is the hardest part of writing.
 Oh contraire!
 Writing is hard, but editing your own writing is even harder.
 Since most of us don’t have a professional editor on speed dial, learning to self-edit your work is important for saving time and money.
 Here are some tips to get started on editing your writing.

 The reality of the now is that people are parched for authenticity.
 So rather than allowing your business to produce cookie cutter art as created by Blandy McBlanderson, embrace your uniqueness and don’t worry about the rest.
 Your unique stamp will act as a signal fire to your ideal clients, and once they find you, they’ll never let you go.
 So, how can you implement more honest pieces of yourself in your written web content?
 Here are a few quick questions to explore and work into your website and blog posts.